London Schools Gold Club

 International Schools Award

-In recognition of Cranford’s International dimension the International Schools Award was presented to the school for a record breaking 5th time and the school is now seeking redesignation for a 6th time.
+In recognition of Cranford’s International dimension the International Schools Award was presented to the school for a record breaking 5th time.
 The school’s ethos is very much outward looking with the community, local, regional, national and international at its heart.
 Internationalism is an integral element in embedding the global experience into the everyday curriculum at every level, through the diverse cultures, languages, religions, technologies, art, music, literature and customs that are represented within the Cranford Community.
 This in turn provides a rich range of opportunities to broaden the understanding, experience and knowledge of children and young people to grow into global citizens.

 World Class Schools